-This is a great blog that one of our good friends, Amanda Sharpless emailed us to share with you all.
-This blog speaks loud volumes and should be taken to heart.
-This blog is a true testament to Amanda and shows her spiritual, mental, physical, and emotional strength and growth… Enjoy!
+This is a great blog that one of our good friends, Amanda Sharpless, emailed to us to share with you all.
+This blog speaks volumes and should be taken to heart.
+It is a true testament to Amanda and shows her spiritual, mental, physical, and emotional strength.
+Enjoy!

 Which brings me to my next realization- what is life?
 Life is about living in the moment because the past is gone and the future doesn’t exist!
 Life is about feeling comfortable in our own skin and not identifying ourselves by the “stuff” we have.
 Life is becoming humble and letting go of ego.
-It’s about feeling from the heart, loving everyone and everything and as Buddha once said “deeply letting go”.
+It’s about feeling from the heart, loving everyone and everything, and as Buddha, once said “deeply letting go”.
 In the end, happiness comes from within and is not dependent on external circumstances.
-Life is full of infinite possibilities that are merely an arm’s length away, should we be willing to reach out and grab them.
-Reality is, we only get one shot here on Earth, no refunds, no second chances.
+Life is full of infinite possibilities that are merely an arm’s length away, and we should be willing to reach out and grab them.
+The reality is, we only get one shot here on Earth, no refunds, no second chances.
 The minute we shift our consciousness to this sobering fact, the better our life will instantly become.
-So embrace life, focus on the positive, accept the negative and search only for peace, serenity and spiritual growth… And don’t forget to smile while doing it :).
+So embrace life, focus on the positive, accept the negative and search only for peace, serenity and spiritual growth… And don’t forget to smile while doing it :).”